vogellacompany/codemodify/README.md

 - test methods
   - adds @Test annotations and its import
   - Adds static imports for the assert* methods

+- Remove old non-javadoc comments from the source code

 Usage
 =====